dyhes/zulip/docs/subsystems/queuing.md

 - Define the processor in `zerver/worker/queue_processors.py` using the `@assign_queue` decorator; it's pretty easy to get the template for an existing similar queue processor.
-This suffices to test your queue worker in the Zulip development environment (`tools/run-dev.py` will automatically restart the queue processors and start running your new queue processor code).
+This suffices to test your queue worker in the Aloha development environment (`tools/run-dev.py` will automatically restart the queue processors and start running your new queue processor code).
 You can also run a single queue processor manually using e.g.